Image

 Phase 3

-• Participants should not have had severe asthma problems in the last 6 months.
+• If you join, you should not have had a severe asthma attack in the last 6 months.

 Study details